 - The data adheres to the WRF IO API.
-Unless you are developing special tools, stick with the NetCDF option to communicate between the WPS package and "real.exe". - The data has already been horizontally interpolated to the correct grid-point staggering for each variable, and the winds are correctly rotated to the WRF model map projection. - 3-D meteorological data required from the WPS: pressure, u, v, temperature, relative humidity, geopotential height - 3D soil data from the WPS: soil temperature, soil moisture, soil liquid (optional, depending on physics choices in the WRF model) - 2D meteorological data from the WPS: sea level pressure, surface pressure, surface u and v, surface temperature, surface relative humidity, input elevation - 2-D meteorological optional data from WPS: sea surface temperature, physical snow depth, water equivalent snow depth - 2D static data for the physical surface: terrain elevation, land use categories, soil texture categories, temporally interpolated monthly data, land sea mask, elevation of the input model's topography - 2D static data for the projection: map factors, Coriolis, projection rotation, computational latitude - constants: domain size, grid distances, date
+Unless you are developing special tools, stick with the netCDF option to communicate between the WPS package and "real.exe". - The data has already been horizontally interpolated to the correct grid-point staggering for each variable, and the winds are correctly rotated to the WRF model map projection. - 3-D meteorological data required from the WPS: pressure, u, v, temperature, relative humidity, geopotential height - Optional 3-D hydrometeor data may be provided to the real program at run-time, but these fields will not be used in the coarse-grid lateral boundary file.
+Fields named: QR, QC, QS, QI, QG, QH, QNI (mixing ratio for rain, cloud, snow, ice, graupel, hail, and number concentration) are eligible for input from the metgrid output files.

+- 3D soil data from the WPS: soil temperature, soil moisture, soil liquid (optional, depending on physics choices in the WRF model) - 2D meteorological data from the WPS: sea level pressure, surface pressure, surface u and v, surface temperature, surface relative humidity, input elevation - 2-D meteorological optional data from WPS: sea surface temperature, physical snow depth, water equivalent snow depth - 2D static data for the physical surface: terrain elevation, land use categories, soil texture categories, temporally interpolated monthly data, land sea mask, elevation of the input model's topography - 2D static data for the projection: map factors, Coriolis, projection rotation, computational latitude - constants: domain size, grid distances, date - The WPS data may either be isobaric or some more generalized vertical coordinate, where each column is monotonic in pressure - All 3-D meteorological data (wind, temperature, height, moisture, pressure) must have the same number of levels, and variables must have the exact same levels.
+It is not acceptable to have more levels for temperature (for example) than height.
+Likewise, it is not acceptable to have a 925 mb level for the horizontal wind components, but not for moisture.